 Rev. Bailey pruneR HEckman

 Bailey Heckman began her ministry at Thompson Church in November 2013.
 She has a Bachelor's Degree in Philosophy and a Master's Degree in Divinity.
 Her parents and two sisters live in her hometown of Toms River, New Jersey.
-As our Associate Pastor, Bailey works in many areas of ministry here including youth and adult ministries.
-Bailey, her husband, PJ, and their dog, Bella, live in Yardley and she enjoys spending time by the water, reading, and dabbling with painting and drawing.
+As our Associate Pastor, Bailey works in many areas of ministry with a focus on Christian Education.
+Bailey lives in Ewing, Nj with her husband, PJ, and her daughter, Annalise (and their dog, Bella too!)
+She enjoys spending time by the water, reading, and dabbling with painting and drawing.
 Each day Bailey tries to remembers Jesus' words, "So do not worry about tomorrow, for tomorrow will bring worries of its own.
 Today’s trouble is enough for today."
 (Matthew 6:34)

 Patricia Murphy earned a Bachelor of Music in Vocal Performance at Westminster Choir College and subsequently has been involved in music in a variety of settings.
 Tricia has taught voice, piano, and violin privately; and she has performed small roles and sung in the chorus of operas in Italy and Israel.
 Tricia loves working with children and thinks of her time directing the musicals and children’s choirs at The Cambridge School as among her career highlights.
-Tricia has three kids, ages 10, 8, and 5; they are all involved in youth sports.
+Tricia has three kids; they are all involved in youth sports.
 In Tricia’s free time she loves to read, go to the beach, and spend time with her husband and kids.

 Linda Landis works hard to keep track of the financial records and accounts of Thompson Church.
 She provides support to the Finance Committee and the church leadership.
 She has an adult son and lives in Doylestown, Pennsylvania.